 These burgers are as delicious as they are inventive, and a wonderful rebuke to the army of heavily processed, hockey puck-like soy patties that darken supermarket freezer shelves.
 The combination of barley, mushrooms, and potatoes is a harmonious one, and the resulting flavor is robust, earthy, and very satisfying.
 These veggie burgers are relatively easy to put together, and require only a little advance planning (i.e. taking the time to cook the potatoes and barley).
 I combined everything by hand.
 A potato masher works quite well for this, by the way.
 I got 7 burgers out of the recipe.
 If I were to change anything next time, I'd use a little more salt and pepper.
 Otherwise, terrific!

 May 14, 2012

 This was the best veggie (well, technically, vegan) burger I’ve ever had.
 It was definitely every bit as satisfying as a meat burger.
 Personally, I wouldn’t eat it on a bun as it already has grains in it and besides, it was a little too crumbly to eat with your hands.
-However, it made an amazing fork-and-knife meal with a dollop of arugula pesto or guacamole.
+However, it made an amazing fork-and-knife meal with a dollop of guacamole.
 The recipe made 4 BIG burgers.
 And don’t peel the potato.
 Leaving the peel on helps the potato work better as a binder.

 Veggie Burger Recipe © 2010 Lukas Volger.
 Photo © 2010 Christina Heaston.
 All rights reserved.